 Key ingredient notes and substitutions

-Hot cross buns - These days you get all sorts of different flavoured hot cross buns.
-Use your favourite, like the ones containing chocolate chips.
-We use Aldi's own brand and they make a delicious pudding, so you really don't need to get the most expensive ones.
+We use Aldi's own brand and it makes a delicious pudding, so you don't need to buy the most expensive ones.

-Butter - We use unsalted, but salted butter will work fine too.
+You can use either salted or unsalted butter.
 We estimate you need about 1 teaspoon of butter for each hot cross bun, but adapt this to your taste and the size of the buns.

 What if you don't like marmalade at all?